-Due: 9am, 25 June 2018
+Due: 9am, 10 June 2019 (Week 14)

-Student to submit a logbook of experiences acquired during HAWC placements - including clinic/school/group observations and e-HAWC experiences.
+Student to submit a logbook of experiences acquired during HAWC clinical placements - including clinic/school/group observations and e-HAWC experiences.
 There are no marks assigned to this task but submission of this logbook is part of the assessment requirements for this unit of study.
-If you fail to submit your logbook your results will be withheld from release.

-- Demonstrate an understanding of the epidemiology and impact of chronic disease, persistent pain and disability on individuals and society, including an understanding of the biomedical, social, and behavioural determinants of health, and the health inequalities prevalent in Aboriginal and Torres Strait Islander people and other disadvantaged populations. - Plan and conduct an assessment of people across the lifespan who have chronic diseases affecting multiple systems. - Interpret and analyse assessment findings of people with chronic diseases, including persistent pain, to form a diagnosis and a prioritised list of problems in impairments, activity limitations and participation restrictions. - Build on prior units to develop a physiotherapy treatment plan for people with chronic diseases, persistent pain and long-term disability, that address the individual's goals and is based on the best available evidence. - Demonstrate safe and effective physiotherapy interventions used to treat complex multisystem problems, support self-management and minimise long term consequences of chronic disease, pain and disability across the lifespan, including strategies to support behaviour change and address health inequalities prevalent in Aboriginal and Torres Strait Islander people and other disadvantaged populations. - Determine a plan of monitoring and evaluation that uses appropriate outcome measures during the assessment and treatment of chronic disease, persistent pain and disability. - Demonstrate sound knowledge of interprofessional health care resources available for those with chronic disease, persistent pain and disability, with a specific understanding of the different roles a physiotherapist can play in urban and rural/remote community settings as well as when referral for specialist care is appropriate.
+- Demonstrate an understanding of the epidemiology and impact of chronic disease, persistent pain and disability on individuals and society, including an understanding of the biomedical, social, and behavioural determinants of health, and the health inequalities prevalent in Aboriginal and Torres Strait Islander people and other disadvantaged populations. - Plan and conduct an assessment of people across the lifespan who have chronic diseases affecting multiple systems. - Interpret and analyse assessment findings of people with chronic diseases, including persistent pain, to form a diagnosis and a prioritised list of problems in impairments, activity limitations and participation restrictions. - Build on prior units to develop a physiotherapy treatment plan for people with chronic

+- diseases, persistent pain and long-term disability, that address the individual's goals and is based on the best available evidence. - Demonstrate safe and effective physiotherapy interventions used to treat complex multisystem problems, support self-management and minimise long term consequences of chronic disease, pain and disability across the lifespan, including strategies to support behaviour change and address health inequalities prevalent in Aboriginal and Torres Strait Islander people and other disadvantaged populations. - Determine a plan of monitoring and evaluation that uses appropriate outcome measures during the assessment and treatment of chronic disease, persistent pain and disability. - Demonstrate sound knowledge of interprofessional health care resources available for those with chronic disease, persistent pain and disability, with a specific understanding of the different roles a physiotherapist can play in urban and rural/remote community settings as well as when referral for specialist care is appropriate.